MVajak/lotto-probability-ui/AD_INTEGRATION_GUIDE.md

 The code in `src/shared/components/AdSpace/index.tsx` (lines 135, 147, 157) will automatically use these environment variables.

 ### Step 5: Deploy and Verify
-1. Build your app: `npm run build`
+1. Build your app: `pnpm run build`
 2. Deploy to your production domain
 3. Wait 24-48 hours for ads to start showing (AdSense needs time to crawl your site)